USS Rebel

 USS Rebel (AM-284) was an Admirable-class minesweeper built for the United States Navy during World War II.
 She was awarded four battle stars for service in the Pacific during World War II.
 She was decommissioned in June 1946 and placed in reserve.
 While she remained in reserve, Rebel was reclassified as MSF-284 in February 1955 but never reactivated.
 In October 1962, she was sold to the Mexican Navy and renamed ARM DM-14.
-In 1994 she was renamed ARM Cadete Fernando Montes de Oca (C57).
+In 1994, she was renamed ARM Cadete Fernando Montes de Oca (C57).
 She was stricken in July 2001, but her ultimate fate is not reported in secondary sources.

 U.S. Navy career

-Rebel was laid down by the General Engineering & Dry Dock Co., Alameda, California, 10 May 1943 launched 28 October 1943, sponsored by Mrs. and commissioned 12 September 1944.
-Following shakedown in off the California coast, Rebel steamed for Pearl Harbor 9 November 1944, arriving 9 days later.
+Rebel was laid down by the General Engineering & Dry Dock Co., Alameda, California, on 10 May 1943 and launched on 28 October 1943, sponsored by Mrs. C. E. Guisness, wife of the commander of the Coast Guard base in Alameda.
+She was launched the same day and at the same facility as the USS Tawakoni.
+Rebel was commissioned on 12 September 1944.
+Following shakedown off the California coast, Rebel steamed for Pearl Harbor on 9 November 1944, arriving nine days later.

-On 16 December she began to escort Hawaii-Eniwetok convoys then proceeded via Tinian, to Iwo Jima where she conducted pre-invasion minesweeping and antisubmarine screening operations despite shore battery fire and plane attacks 16–28 February 1945.
+On 16 December, she began to escort Hawaii-Eniwetok convoys then proceeded via Tinian, to Iwo Jima where she conducted pre-invasion minesweeping and antisubmarine screening operations despite shore battery fire and plane attacks 16–28 February 1945.
 Rebel then returned to the Marianas, whence she sailed for Ulithi to stage for Operation Iceberg, the invasion of Okinawa.
-On 25 March she arrived off Kerama Retto.
+On 25 March, she arrived off Kerama Retto.
 She swept the approaches to that anchorage and to the Hagushi beaches until 1 April.
-Resuming minesweeping operations after the landings on Okinawa she shot down three Japanese planes on the 6th and on the same day rescued 34 crewmen from USS Rodman (DMS-21) and USS Emmons (DMS-22), both damaged by kamikazes.
+Resuming minesweeping operations after the landings on Okinawa, she shot down three Japanese planes on the 6th and on the same day rescued 34 crewmen from USS Rodman (DMS-21) and USS Emmons (DMS-22), both damaged by kamikazes.

-Steaming to Ulithi 17 April, Rebel returned to Okinawa 16 May and, for the remainder of the war operated in the Ryukyus and the East China Sea.
-At the end of July she participated in the Operation Juneau pre-invasion sweeps in the East China Sea, sweeping a total of 16 mines.
+Steaming to Ulithi 17 April, Rebel returned to Okinawa 16 May and, for the remainder of the war, operated in the Ryukyus and the East China Sea.
+At the end of July, she participated in the Operation Juneau pre-invasion sweeps in the East China Sea, sweeping a total of 16 mines.
 During the Operation Skagway, sweeping operation in August, she swept 12 mines.